tgc-bot/FourAcesContracts/Membership.md

             have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins

-        8. Any member may win the main pot: whichever member has the highest hand may win the main pot
+        8. Any member MAY win the main pot: whichever member has the highest hand MAY win the main pot

-        9. For the side pot, only the members that continued betting (ie: not the all-in player) may win the pot; it is the player that gains the highest amount who wins this pot.
+        9. For the side pot, only the members that continued betting (ie: not the all-in player) MAY win the pot; it is the player that gains the highest amount who wins this pot.

-    35. These bets ***must*** be kept in separate places, with the ‘main pot’ all in bet being placed closest to the dealer, and each subsequent being placed *clearly separate* away from the dealer.
+    35. These bets ***MUST*** be kept in separate places, with the ‘main pot’ all in bet being placed closest to the dealer, and each subsequent being placed *clearly separate* away from the dealer.

-26. A player may bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
-A player may call a previous player’s bet, and match it with their own chips, if there are less than five cards on the table.
-A player may raise another player’s bet, matching it and then betting higher than the previous bet.
-A player may also check, but only where there is no previous bet – this means that they do not raise.
+26. A player MAY bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
+A player MAY call a previous player’s bet, and match it with their own chips, if there are less than five cards on the table.
+A player MAY raise another player’s bet, matching it and then betting higher than the previous bet.
+A player MAY also check, but only where there is no previous bet – this means that they do not raise.

-27. A player is never unable to bet – if they do not have the required amount to match a previous bet, they may decide to go all in and the above all in rules will be used.
+27. A player is never unable to bet – if they do not have the required amount to match a previous bet, they MAY decide to go all in and the above all in rules will be used.

-28. When there are five cards on the table, players may continue betting and folding.
-If all players decide to call the current bet, then the game is finished, and the players must show their hands.
+28. When there are five cards on the table, players MAY continue betting and folding.
+If all players decide to call the current bet, then the game is finished, and the players MUST show their hands.

-29. Any action to raise, fold, check, call, etc must be vocalised: the player must clearly announce their intentions – the dealer may accept a ‘knocking’ on the table to signify a check but may request clarification if they deem an action to be ambiguous.
+29. Any action to raise, fold, check, call, etc MUST be vocalised: the player MUST clearly announce their intentions – the dealer MAY accept a ‘knocking’ on the table to signify a check but MAY request clarification if they deem an action to be ambiguous.

-30. A player’s first action is accepted and cannot be changed: if a player says that they check, then say that they raise, the action of checking is accepted only.
+30. A player’s first action is accepted and CANNOT be changed: if a player says that they check, then say that they raise, the action of checking is accepted only.

-31. The Dealer may decide to call to a close betting when there are five cards.
+31. The Dealer MAY decide to call to a close betting when there are five cards.
 The game will finish, with players showing their cards.

 32. The Staff of the Casino make the ultimate, unanimous, decision